Landau Notation: A user's guide

 \[\frac{4x^3 + 3x}{x^2 + 1} = O\left(7x^3\frac{1}{x^2}\right) \text{ as } x\to\infty\] \[\frac{4x^3 + 3x}{x^2 + 1} = O\left(7x\right) \text{ as } x\to\infty\]And by eqn. \eqref{big O rule 3},

-\[\frac{4x^3 + 3x}{x^2 + 1} = O\left(x\right) \text{ as } x\to\infty\]Of course, it’s also true that $f(x) = x^2$, but when analyzing function asymptotics, we want the strongest possible bound, at least if we can get it.
-After only a few examples, you’ll notice some shortcuts.
+\[\frac{4x^3 + 3x}{x^2 + 1} = O\left(x\right) \text{ as } x\to\infty\]Of course, it’s also true that $f(x) = O(x^2)$, but when analyzing function asymptotics, we want the strongest possible bound, at least if we can get it.
+After working through a few examples, you’ll notice some shortcuts.
 I’ve listed some important ones in the lemmata below:

 Lemma.
 If $f(x) = O(g(x))$ and $h(x) = O(k(x))$, and also $g(x) = O(k(x))$, then